 Martingales were invented to analyze fair gambling games, where your return over some time interval is not independent of previous outcomes (for example, you may change your bet or what game you are playing depending on how things have been going for you), but it is always zero on average given previous information.\footnote{Real casinos give negative expected return, so your winnings in a real casino form a \concept{supermartingale} with $S_{t} ≥ \ExpCond{S_{t+1}}{S_0 \dots S_{t}}$.
 On the other hand, the casino's take, in a well-run casino, is a \concept{submartingale}, a process with $S_t ≤ \ExpCond{S_{t+1}}{S_0 \dots S_{t}}$.
 These definitions also generalize in the obvious way to the $\Set{(S_t,ℱ_t)}$ case.} The nice thing about martingales is they allow for a bit of dependence while still acting very much like sums of independent random variables.

 Where this comes up with Hoeffding's inequality is that we might have a process that is reasonably well-behaved, but its increments are not technically independent.
-For example, suppose that a gambler plays a game where she bets $x$ units $0 ≤ x ≤ 1$ at each round, and receives $\pm x$ with equal probability.
-Suppose also that her bet at each round may depend on the outcome of previous rounds (for example, she might stop betting entirely if she loses too much money).
-If $X_i$ is her take at round $i$, we have that $\ExpCond{X_i }{ X_1 \dots X_{i-1}} = 0$ and that $\abs*{X_i} ≤ 1$.
+For example, suppose that a gambler plays a game where they bet $x$ units $0 ≤ x ≤ 1$ at each round, and receives $\pm x$ with equal probability.
+Suppose also that their bet at each round may depend on the outcome of previous rounds (for example, they might stop betting entirely if they lose too much money).
+If $X_i$ is their take at round $i$, we have that $\ExpCond{X_i }{ X_1 \dots X_{i-1}} = 0$ and that $\abs*{X_i} ≤ 1$.
 This is enough to apply the martingale version of Hoeffding's inequality, often called Azuma's inequality.

 \begin{theorem} Let $\Set{S_k}$ be a martingale with $S_k = ∑_{i=1}^{k} X_i$ and $\abs*{X_i} ≤ c_i$ for all $i$.
 Then for all $n$ and all $t ≥ 0$:

 \end{theorem} \begin{proof} Basically, we just show that $\Exp{e^{α S_n}} ≤ \exp\left(\frac{α^2}{2} ∑_{i=1}^{n} c_i^2\right)$—just like in the proof of Theorem~\ref{theorem-Hoeffding}—and the rest follows using the same argument.
 The only tricky part is we can no longer use independence to transform $\Exp{\prod_{i=1}^{n} e^{α X_i}}$ into $\prod_{i=1}^{n} \Exp{e^{α X_i}}$.